 - Cook: Add the cooked rice to the veggies and stir to combine.
 Cook for about 5 minutes, or until the rice starts to turn golden brown, stirring occasionally and flattening out the rice so it cooks evenly.
 Add the tamari, rice vinegar, and toasted sesame oil.
 Mix to incorporate.
 Set aside.

 - Heat Sauce: In a medium skillet over medium-high heat, cook the sauce for about 3 minutes, or until it starts to thicken.
-Stir in the roasted chickpeas and mix to combine.
+Stir in the chickpeas and mix to combine.
 Cook for about 1 minute more, or until the chickpeas are coated with the sauce and warmed through.

 Notes